forrestang/huskyClickerPremium_v2/README.md

-# Husky Clicker Premium
+# Husky Clicker Premium V2
-## From Lesson 1_13
+## From Lesson 2_9

 ## About this version
-This version does not use `CLOSURES` as it was supposed to.
-It does meet the functionality of the rubric however.
-The functionaly was created by created cat `OBJECTS` stored into an array.
-I then simply modify the array of objects upon the clicks.
+This version is similar to the regular version in functionality.
+The difference here is that the script was created with the MVC-type of design pattern.

 ## Getting Started